magalbe91/Albelda-Berenguer-Magdalena-PEC1-AnalisisDatosOmicos/README.md

   The dataset was obtained from [The Curated Gut Microbiome Metabolome Data Resource](https://github.com/borenstein-lab/microbiome-metabolome-curated-data).
   - **`metadata.tsv`**: Sample metadata, also obtained from [The Curated Gut Microbiome Metabolome Data Resource](https://github.com/borenstein-lab/microbiome-metabolome-curated-data).
   - **`codigo_analisis.R`**: Contains the code used to process the data, create the SummarizedExperiment object, and perform data analysis.
-  - **`Informe.Rmd`**: A detailed report describing data selection, processing, analysis, and interpretation of results.
+  - **`Informe.pdf`**: A detailed report describing data selection, processing, analysis, and interpretation of results.
   - **`summarized_experiment_kang_data.rda`**: The SummarizedExperiment object created from the dataset.

 ---